 Frank dedicates so much time and energy to the farm, the gardens, farmers markets, and just about everything else he can when he's not at his full time job.

-Alexa is a freshman in high school, a writer, musician, and fire spinner, and although she doesn't enjoy farming, she helps out as much as she can!
+Alexa is a sophomore in high school, a writer, musician, and fire spinner, and although she doesn't enjoy farming, she helps out as much as she can!

 Every small business needs a mother and a sister behind the scenes, doesn't it?
 My mother, a life-long gardener and small business owner (she even had an herb business many years ago but it wasn't tea related), spends countless hours helping me in so many ways.
 My sister, an accountant by trade, not only crunches our numbers but bags and tags teas, works at markets and shows with me, and is the most supportive sister a girl could ever have.

-Aside from growing and making tea, and traveling around the state to different markets and shows we also offer classes (online at the moment), tea tastings, and one on one garden planning sessions .
+Aside from growing and making tea and traveling around the state to different markets and shows, we also offer classes, tea tastings, and one on one garden planning sessions .

 We have a line of medicinal teas for what might be ailing you, and a line of beverage teas that change with the seasons.